Suffolk Mind marks its 10-year anniversary ahead of World Mental Health Day

 “Much has changed in the past decade and Suffolk Mind has moved with the times, adapting our services to the needs of the population as much as we can.

-“Central to our work has been the Emotional Needs & Resources model that forms everything we do.
+“Central to our work has been the Emotional Needs & Resources approach that forms everything we do.
 We’re on a mission to enable everyone in Suffolk to learn about their emotional needs, and develop their innate resources to get them met in healthy ways.
 We’re now working in schools, communities and workplaces, making them better environments for mental health, and enabling people to help themselves and those around them.”

 To mark the milestone, Suffolk Mind has launched a ‘10 for 10’ campaign where people are being encouraged to donate £10 to the charity so it can continue to support the community of Suffolk for another 10 years and more.